Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Where the victim is incapable of giving legal consent due to a mental disorder or developmental or physical disability, and this is known or reasonably should be known to the assailant.

-• Where the act is accomplished by threatening to use the authority of a public official to incarcerate, arrest, or deport the victim or another person.
+• Where the act is accomplished by threatening to use the authority of a public official to incarcerate, arrest or deport the victim or another person.

 • Where the assailant uses duress, such as a direct or implied threat of hardship or retribution, to coerce the victim.